 What to do on the day of your open house

 On the morning of your open house make sure you tidy and give a final clean.
 Have your brochure with property particulars available for people to take away or have to hand as they walk around, along with any other local information you might want to showcase.

 What are the disadvantages of holding an open house?

-You will also need to decide with your estate agent how you are going to handle unexpected viewers.
-While the marketing material for your open house will encourage people to book a slot on the day to attend, some people may turn up unexpectedly.
-You won’t want to turn people away, so how many estate agents will be there on the day to accompany additional viewings?
+- You will also need to decide with your estate agent how you are going to handle unexpected viewers.
+While marketing material for your open house will encourage people to book, some may turn up unexpectedly.
+You won’t want to turn people away, so how many agents will be there to accompany additional viewings?
 What questions will they ask before showing unscheduled visitors round your home?

-Another disadvantage of an open house approach to marketing your home is the argument that some buyers make rushed decisions because of the pressure of the day.
-They might be tempted to overstretch themselves and realise later on reflection that the price they have offered isn’t workable, so any offers made in haste could fall through later on.
+- Open houses can make buyers feel more under pressure to make their offer quickly and realise later on that the price they have offered isn’t workable.
+Offers made in haste could fall through later on.
 While other buyers may be deterred from visiting altogether because they don’t want to put themselves into a high-pressure situation or end up in a bidding war.

 Do property open days work?

 The jury is out.
-Speak to your estate agent about the pros and cons and ask for previous cases where they have run an open day and what the outcome was in terms of viewings, offers and achieving asking price.
+Speak to your estate agent about the pros and cons of hosting an open day.
+Ask for previous cases where they have run an open day and what the outcome was in terms of viewings, offers and achieving asking price.
 Go with their advice on what would work best.
 They should know the local market and whether your target audience would respond well to an open day.